-Understanding Shutter Speed in photography is another important step in the journey to taking full creative control over your images.
-Shutter Speed is another of the three pillars on the exposure triangle, along with aperture and ISO.
+Understanding shutter speed in photography is another important step in the journey to taking full creative control over your images.
+Shutter speed is one of the three pillars on the exposure triangle, along with aperture and ISO.
 It directly impacts the overall exposure, the amount of light that hits the camera sensor, and any motion blur (or lack of).

 To choose the correct shutter speed, you must consider the lighting conditions and subject matter you are shooting.
 Here is the full rundown.